freshquest/freshquest/README.md

 Follow these steps to set up a local development environment:

+0. `git submodule init && git submodule update` if you haven't already.
 1. [Install Mongo][] any way you like and get it running.
 2. `cd db; ./import_sample_data` (May overwrite content in `freshquest` database.)